bailwillharr/engine/README.md

 # TO DO LIST

-Add support for multiple lights.
+## High priority (tomorrow)

-Support dynamic shadow mapping (probably with cascades)
+- Support dynamic shadow mapping (at least for shadows cast from the scene's sun)

-Support animations.
- - skinned meshes / morph targets

-At some point, add game controller support.
-Make sure it works well with the InputManager class.

-(Was implemented in the past)
-For font rendering, put all ASCII characters in one large texture and use 'instancing' (and uniform buffer objects?) to reduce draw calls.

-Sort out LOG_X calls and ensure DEBUG, TRACE, INFO, etc are being used appropriately
+- Sort out LOG_X calls and ensure DEBUG, TRACE, INFO, etc are being used appropriately

+## Medium priority (next week)

+- UI generator exposed at the Application level (Scene UI Systems could use this to draw menus every frame)

+- Proper IBL with an irradiance map

+- Multiple lights (dynamic and static; do not need to be shadow casting)

+- More accurate raycast collision detection (Perhaps only sphere, capsule, OBB colliders.
+Mesh collision is probably unneccesary.)

+## Low priority (next month)

+- Explicit post processing pass exposed by the GFXDevice that can be used for bloom, AA, etc

+- Audio!!

+- Support animations (skinned meshes / morph targets)

+- Game controller support (controller detection, input, feedback etc in window.cpp; integration with input_manager.cpp)

 # DONE